Warning

 if isinstance(value, dict) and value.get("model_class"):

-loaded_inputs[key] = TestCollectionDef.from_dict(collection_def_dict)
+loaded_inputs[key] = TestCollectionDef.from_dict(cast(XmlTestCollectionDefDict, value))

 else: